yougov/velociraptor/docs/balancers.rst

 Creating New Balancer Backends
 ------------------------------

-A balancer is a Python class that provides following interface:
+A balancer is a Python class that provides the following interface:

 - On init, it accepts a "config" dictionary containing all of the config parameters it needs in order to function.